 3. Agriculture and Farming

-Farmers use it to hold crops in place, tether livestock, and to bundle hay.
+Farmers use it to hold crops in place, tether livestock, and bundle hay.
 It is very mold-resistant and does well in damp or outdoor applications.

 4. Outdoor Recreation